GeorgeBatch/moleculenet/README.md

 ## Environment

-In the `moleculenet` directory create project envoronment from the environment.yml file using:
+In the root (`moleculenet`) directory create a project environment from the `environment.yml` file using:

 ```
 >>> conda env create -f environment.yml
 ```